OldhamMade/oldhammade.github.io/_posts/2016-09-27-creating-docker-machine-with-fixed-ip.md

   - docker-machine
   - networking
 ---
+**Update:**

+[docker-machine-ipconfig](https://github.com/fivestars/docker-machine-ipconfig) builds on the approach I outline below, providing a more complete solution.
+In addition to setting the IP, it also disables the DHCP service running on the docker machine and fixes-up the certificates for you.

+***

 If you run multiple docker machines for different projects, you might find problems due to the dynamic assignments of IPs on startup.